one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 Every year the students have a mandatory internship during the summer break.
 There are three types of internships:

-Industrial – students work in Innopolis University partner IT companies, primarily located within the city of InnopolisScientific – students work in Innopolis University labs on ongoing research and development tasksAdministrative – students work in different Innopolis University departments on IT analysis, design, and implementation projects.
+* Industrial – students work in Innopolis University partner IT companies, primarily located within the city of Innopolis
+* Scientific – students work in Innopolis University labs on ongoing research and development tasks
+* Administrative – students work in different Innopolis University departments on IT analysis, design, and implementation projects.

 It is also possible to have internships that combine these three types.
 The internship usually starts once the exam session for the spring semester is completed.